erwanM974/hibou_3sat_benchmark_experiment/README.md

 ## Results

+In the following we present results obtained running the experiment on an i5-8250U processor and 32Go of RAM.
+We have used HIBOU version 0.7.4 and Varisat version 0.2.1.
+The raw data that we obtained is given in the "sat_membership_experiment_mahe.csv" and "sat_membership_experiment_uf20.csv" files respectively for the custom and uf20 benchmark.

 With the "compare_varisat_hibou.r" R script we plot the data contained in the previously generated ".csv" files.
 In the diagrams below, each point corresponds to a given 3-SAT problem, with its position corresponding to the time required to solve it (by Varisat on the *x* axis and Hibou on the *y* axis).